 - they are quick to get on the table

 - both are great for using up whatever we’ve got knocking around

 - they are really popular options in my house

 - everyone gets to make their meal their own, which tends to lead to more enthusiastic eating, even though the effort put in was less—and who doesn’t love that?

 A lot of times people will tell me that they feel like serving sandwiches is some sort of cop out.
 I disagree.
-First of all, sandwiches are delicious and can provide endless variations.

 I hope that by using this technique you find some quieter, calming moments when you can enjoy the life you lead, even if it is crazy busy.

 If you’d like help with meal planning, try our meal plans, which are designed specifically to make easy meal planning a reality for busy moms and dads.